BenSlimenMohamedAli/TODO-LIST/README.md

 The api authentication is managed by cookies, you don't need to write any tokens in your requests.

-The Insomnia collection is a full example of the project you can use it to simulate the scenarios that you need to understand.
+The Insomnia collection is a full example of the project, you can use it to simulate the scenarios that you need to understand.

 The following image is taken during the API testing in Insomnia :